upendrabhattarai/Nematode_Genome_Project/README.md

 # Nematode_Genome_Project

-Scripts used for the curation and annotation of Nematode genome
+This repository includes scripts used for the curation and annotation of Nematode genome.
+Here, we present our pipeline in three parts.
+1. Genome assembly pipeline
+2. Repeat library preparation
+3. Genome annotation
+---
+1. Genome assembly